Bernadette Collins: Career

 In May 2015, Collins left McLaren to join Force India as a performance and senior strategy engineer to driver Nico Hülkenberg as part of her objective of becoming an operations engineer.
-That season, she helped the team claim a podium with Sergio Pérez at the 2015 Russian Grand Prix, a fourth place finish in the Constructors' Championship in 2016 and Pérez's maiden victory at the 2020 Sakhir Grand Prix.
+That season, she helped the team claim a podium with Sergio Pérez at the 2015 Russian Grand Prix, a fourth-place finish in the Constructors' Championship in 2016 and Pérez's maiden victory at the 2020 Sakhir Grand Prix.
 Collins was featured by Forbes in their 30 Under 30 list for Manufacturing & Industry in Europe.
 She worked at the same team, which underwent a name change to Aston Martin, as head of race strategy from 2020 until she left the team following the 2022 Hungarian Grand Prix.
 Collins cited the exhaustion of an increasing race calendar as the main reason for her leaving Aston Martin.

 In 2022, she joined F1 TV as an analyst.
 The following year, Collins joined Sky Sports on their coverage of Formula One from that year's Saudi Arabian Grand Prix, to analyse race strategy over select race weekends and provided commentary and conducted a gridwalk.
 Collins received an honorary degree "for her contribution to sport" from Queen's University Belfast in 2023.
 She is the co-author with the journalist Maurice Hamilton of the 2024 book How to Win a Grand Prix: From Pit Lane to Podium.

 Personal life

-Collins is engaged to the former mechanic Ryan McGarva.
+Collins is married to the former mechanic Ryan McGarva.